Charlie-31-code/StudyPet/README.en.md

 ## Project Introduction

-StudyPet-4 is a learning companion (partner) designed for college students, based on the [py-xiaozhi](https://github.com/huangjunsen0406/py-xiaozhi) project as a secondary development.
+StudyPet is a learning companion (partner) designed for college students, based on the [py-xiaozhi](https://github.com/huangjunsen0406/py-xiaozhi) project as a secondary development.
 This project helps college students improve their learning focus through AI technology, providing voice interaction and visual monitoring functions.

 ## Features